Frequently Asked Questions

 4. We teach you how to stay focused and give all of your concentration to the speaker and what he is saying at all times.

-There are two enrollment options for online students: Online Live and Online Non Live.
+That's perfectly fine since we have an online format.
+There are two enrollment options for students: Online-Live and Online Non-Live.

-Online Non Live students are enrolled for a start date of the beginning of each new quarter if the enrollment deadlines have been met.
-Online Non Live students will watch the recorded classes when it fits in their schedule each day.
-Online Non Live students are also given an extra month to complete each quarter's classes.
-This means that while we complete a quarter in 3 months, online non live students will have 4 months to complete each quarter.
+Online Non-Live students are enrolled for a start date at the beginning of each new quarter if the enrollment deadlines have been met.
+Online Non-Live students will watch the recorded classes when it fits in their schedule each day.
+Online Non-Live students are also given an extra month to complete each quarter's classes.
+This means that while we complete a quarter in 3 months, Online Non-Live students will have 4 months to complete each quarter.

 All students, regardless of enrollment type, are held to the same hour completion and grade requirements to stay in good academic standing.